 Can you believe we’re already in November?
 Where does the time go?
 It feels like we were literally just celebrating the start of 2017.
 Ahh, the minutes fly by too fast.
 We really need someone to invent a time machine so we can slooooooow the world doooooooown.
 Having more than 24 hours in a day would be pretty spiffy too.

 Welp.
 To celebrate the arrival of November, I decided to write a few tips about one of my favorite cities in the world: Paris!
+In general, Paris is an incredible destination especially for first time visitors.

 You’re probably thinking, “Really?
 Paris in November?
 Won’t it get dark early?
 What if I’m traveling alone?
 Will I even meet other people that time of year?”